Teddy bears and plush stuffed animals are a cornerstone of most childhood beds and bedrooms.

 Sharing a bed with a stuffed animal is only concerning if you can’t sleep without it.
 Touching somebody or something else at night, even a soft toy, creates a sense of safety and security.

 Sleeping with a childhood teddy bear can evoke feelings of comfort and nostalgia.
-More adults than you may realize still sleep with stuffed animals.
+More adults than we realize still sleep with stuffed animals.
 If this habit isn’t harming others, it’s not a problem.

-A full night’s sleep with a teddy bear is undoubtedly better than 4-5 hours without a soft toy.
+A whole night’s sleep (7-8 hours) with a teddy bear is better than 4 hours without a soft toy.

 When Do Children Outgrow Stuffed Animals?

 There’s no hard-and-fast rule about when children should stop wanting to sleep with stuffed animals.
-Everybody is different and has a unique relationship with inanimate objects.
+Everybody is different and has a unique relationship with them.

-Most children will initially use a teddy bear or plush toy as a comfort object, carrying it around everywhere they go, including the bed.
+Most children will initially use a teddy bear or plush toy as a comfort object, carrying it around everywhere they go, including to bed.
 This isn’t a problem.

 According to Child Psychiatry and Human Development, holding onto a comfort object signifies solid bonding and security in a parent-child relationship.
 Many parents are happier with a toddler relying on a stuffed animal than a pacifier.